 When you find a job you love, you most likely want to do everything you can to learn more or move up!
-Maybe you chair a committee to further a new initiative or you offer to use your event planning skills to assist with your organizations yearly Gala!
-For myself, I agreed with my organizations mission so I took the lead on relationship development and outreach.
-These are all great examples of "extra curricular activities" you should be listing on your resume.
+Maybe you chair a committee to further a new initiative or you offer to use your event planning skills to assist with your organization's yearly Gala!
+Myself, I agreed with my organization's mission so I took the lead on relationship development and outreach.
+These are all great examples of "extracurricular activities" you should be listed on your resume.

 But what about when you don't like the place you work?
 Maybe you and Janice from accounting just can't get along and she never cc's you on those emails like she's supposed to, making it hard to do your job!
 Or...
 You are tired of doing all the work for a team that never does anything, leaving you with the bulk of the responsibilities.
 This is when it's hard to offer to do anything other than what's listed in your job description.

-In these instances I would suggest you find something outside of the office that connects with who you are as a person.
-Maybe you volunteer with Big Brothers, Big Sisters and become a mentor, or if you coach little league baseball in your free time or if you are active in church these are also things you should list on your resume.
+In these instances, I would suggest you find something outside of the office that connects with who you are as a person.
+Maybe you volunteer with Big Brothers, Big Sisters and become a mentor, or if you coach little league baseball in your free time, or if you are active in the church these are also things you should list on your resume.

-What experiences are you adding to your resume that give it life?
+What experiences are you adding to your resume that gives it life?
 Let me know below in the comment box.